Find food that fits your pet’s needs

-As a loving pet owner, you do everything possible to keep your dog in tip-top shape, from feeding him the most nutritious food and treats to making sure he exercises daily and taking him to the veterinarian for preventative care.
+As a loving pet owner, you do everything possible to keep your dog in tip-top shape, from feeding them the most nutritious food and treats to making sure he exercises daily and taking him to the veterinarian for preventative care.
 But are you paying enough attention to dog oral care?
 If not, it's time to change your ways.
-After all, proper care is what makes the difference between healthy dog teeth and an oral condition that could be causing your pup discomfort (or even pain).
+After all, proper oral care is what makes the difference between healthy dog teeth and an oral condition that could be causing your pup discomfort (or even pain).

-What Does a Healthy Mouth Look Like?
+What Does a Healthy Dog's Mouth Look Like?

 Before you learn how to take care of your dog's teeth (and what can happen if you don't), you need to understand what a healthy mouth looks like in the first place.
 Healthy dog teeth should be clean and free of plaque and tartar (hard, scaly or sticky discolorations).
 Similarly, your dog's 42 teeth (a third more than you have, as Pet Health Network® points out) should be intact and not jagged or broken.

 Your furry friend's tongue should be moist — without any signs of lumps or cuts.
 And, in most cases, his gums should be salmon pink.
-Some dog breeds naturally have black or black-and-pink gums, notes PetHelpful, which can making looking for the usual signs of discoloration tricky.
+Some dog breeds naturally have black or black-and-pink gums, notes PetHelpful, which can make looking for the usual signs of discoloration tricky.
 Make sure you know what your pet's mouth usually looks like, and talk to your vet if you spot any lumps, raised spots, pale gums or bright red tissue.

 How to Keep Your Dog's Mouth Clean

 Dogs aren't born with healthy mouths that will stay that way into adulthood — it's up to us to help them keep their pearly whites in tip-top shape.
-Regular brushing with a dog-specific toothbrush and toothpaste helps, and so do certain toys and treats that are formulated to reduce bacteria in your pet's mouth.
+Regular brushing with a dog-specific toothbrush and toothpaste helps, and so do certain toys and treats that are formulated to reduce bacteria in your dog's mouth.
 Just as you brush your own teeth a few times a day, a dog's mouth also needs daily attention.

 If brushing your dog's teeth is new to the both of you, be sure to take baby steps.
 As the American Kennel Club (AKC) notes, you'll want to get your dog comfortable with you touching his mouth and teeth first before you come at him with a toothbrush and toothpaste.
 First, touch his muzzle and practice rubbing your finger along his teeth and gums.
 Once he can handle this — while staying calm and relaxed — introduce the toothbrush.
 Let him smell it, and very gently rub it on his teeth.
 This process may take a few days for each step.
 Go slowly, and don't rush your pet.
 After all, you don't want him to develop anxious or negative feelings about this routine.